Applications for Scholarships

 Prospective awardees are expected to show a strong interest in development related issues, which is supposed to be reflected in the choice of study fields, prior work experience, voluntary activities etc.

 Possible fields of specialisation are poverty reduction, social justice, global migrations, gender equality, climate change, sustainable use of resources, food security, renewable energies, environmental protection, sustainable tourism, urbanisation, health, human rights, democratisation, good governance, fighting corruption, conflict prevention and resolution, international relations, intercultural dialogue.
 This list should provide applicants with an idea of relevant topics, it is, however, not exclusive.

 The scholarship will contribute to exercise the right to education for those critical and intellectual young people who encounter poor conditions in their home countries.
 These aspects still apply more strongly to women.
 Regarding applications from equally qualified individuals, priority is given to female students.

-- Please send your complete application documents to firstname.lastname@example.org using a free data transfer such as wetransfer or sendspace
+- Please send your complete application documents to firstname.lastname@example.org by E-Mail or by using a free data transfer (wetransfer)

-- After your application has been reviewed, you will be invited for an interview (in person or via skype)
+- After your application has been reviewed, you will be invited for an online-interview

 - The decision is taken by the scholarship committee in mid August.
 You will be informed about the decision shortly after.